Czech police arrest Russian tied to 2012 LinkedIn hack

 A Czech police spokesman said that Yevgeniy N., a Russian born in 1987, had been arrested on Oct.
 5 in response to a request through Interpol.

-Police said the man was briefly hospitalized after collapsing and then put in custody.
+Police said the man was briefly hospitalised after collapsing and then put in custody.

 Two U.S. officials said the man was not linked to recent political hacks in the United States.

-The U.S. government this month accused Russia of a campaign of cyber attacks against Democratic Party organizations ahead of the Nov.
+The U.S. government this month accused Russia of a campaign of cyber attacks against Democratic Party organisations ahead of the Nov.
 8 presidential election.
 Russian President Vladimir Putin has said a hacking scandal would not be in Russia's interests.

-Reporting by Jason Hovet, Robert Muller, Jan Lopatka, Mark Hosenball, Dustin Volz and Jim Finkle; Editing by Jeremy Gaunt, Richard Balmforth and Bernard Orr
+(Reporting by Jason Hovet, Robert Muller, Jan Lopatka, Mark Hosenball, Dustin Volz and Jim Finkle)